abdulkadrtr/targetTracking/README.md

-## Motion Object Tracking with OpenCV
+## Motion Target Tracking with OpenCV

 A motion object tracking application created using OpenCV.
 After running the application, select the object you want to track.